Average ROAS by Industry: The Most Difficult Metric to Measure

 What Role Do Seasonal Trends Play in ROAS Measurement?

-Seasonality is the silent force shaping your ROAS, and ignoring it can lead to skewed results and poor decision-making.
+Seasonality is shaping your ROAS, and ignoring it can lead to skewed results and poor decision-making.
 Consumer behavior ebbs and flows throughout the year, driven by holidays, sales events, and even weather patterns.
 For instance, retail businesses often see their ROAS skyrocket during Black Friday or Christmas shopping sprees, but they may struggle during off-peak seasons like mid-January.

 To effectively navigate these fluctuations, it’s crucial to analyze historical data.
 Compare current campaign performance to similar periods in past years to identify trends.
 Then, adjust your spending accordingly—investing more during high-demand periods and scaling back during quieter times.
 Remember, interpreting ROAS in a seasonal context ensures your strategy remains agile and effective year-round.